The Web

 That requires (a) acceptance (vs. denial) of such

-and the related guidebook provide a practical way to do this.
+Lesson 1 and its related guidebook provide a practical way to do this.

 Pause, breathe, and recall why you used this worksheet.
 Did you get what